 The base of Blossom, as with all my fragrances, is 190 proof organic grape from Oregon.
 There are several of my own artisanal tinctures some of which are created using my garden plants imbued with the energetics of California sunshine and the hum of honey bees.
 One of the tinctures is Jasmine sambac from my garden.
 These waxy white flowers have a blooming period from April to October in which I gather the flowers each morning and add them to the alcohol, filtering the spend flowers twice a week.

-We've chosen a hue from the red spectrum as Blossom's color harmony.
-Perhaps you have already noticed that each perfume has a color association as well as an illumination created by Maestro Gregorio.
-Most of our floral perfumes have the red tones from my color palette.
+We've chosen a peachy hue for the color harmony of Blossom.
+Perhaps you have noticed that each perfume has a color association as well as an illumination created by Maestro Gregorio.
+Most of the floral perfume in our collections have the tones ranging from the peach of Blossom to dark burguny and purples.